 How to spread the love this Valentine’s Day

-If you’re single (or unhappily coupled), Valentine’s Day can be a very isolating experience.
+If you’re single (or unhappily coupled), Valentine’s Day can be an isolating experience.
 Email, social media and advertising are inescapable in this digital age and an avalanche of ‘lovey-dovey’ messages can combine to make it a challenging time of year.

 Even the most resolutely ‘single and loving it’ among us can struggle in the face of this romance-fest and experts have discovered that loneliness can be as damaging to our health as smoking or obesity.